HYLDAIC/Flagshep-V1_Audio-Player/README.md

 *Logic Depiction of the Hardware*

 ## Firmware
--Coming soon to a superstore near you!
+-Coming soon to a town near you!

-# Enclosure & Build Instructions
+# Enclosure & Build Instructions (Doesn't include pictures)
 - M4 screwdriver
 - 3D printed parts (Main, Top of your choosing, and Bottom cover)
 - The PCB
-- A Lithium Polymer battery (LiPo) with the connector JST-
+- A flat Lithium Polymer battery (LiPo) with the connector JST-XH 2 pin
 - 12 6-8mm screws M4 screws
 - 12 6x6mm (M4) threaded heated inserts
 - Formatted SD Card (FAT32,  exFAT ...)
-- Computer (Linux and or Windows 10-11)
+- A Computer (Linux and or Windows 10-11) with VS Code and Platformio installed
 - USB-C Data cable
 - Soldering iron